-Appendix C: Example Proposal Contents & Questions
+Appendix C: Proposal Contents & Questions

-The example Rocky Habitat Site Designation Proposal Form includes the following questions below.
-Additional questions may be included in the site management designation Request for Proposals that need to be answered in addition to the questions below.
+The Rocky Habitat Site Designation Proposal Form includes all the following questions below.
 All proposals must be completed and submitted using the Rocky Habitat Web Mapping Tool (http://Oregon.SeaSketch.org).
 Special accommodations are available upon request by contacting the Oregon Coastal Management Program.

-Questions with () indicate information that will be generated in part or in full by the Rocky Habitat Web Mapping Tool.
+Questions with (\) indicate information that will be generated in part or in full by the Rocky Habitat Web Mapping Tool.
 The proposer will likely need additional information not found within the web mapping tool to support the proposal.